openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 stationId is recorded and if auto-discovery is enabled appers in the inbox, otherwise can be registered when a manual scan is initiated.
-For each request parameter a channel is generated, based on a list of known parameters from https://support.weather.com/s/article/PWS-Upload-Protocol?language=en_US and other observed parameters from various weather stations.
-If you have a weather station that submits a parameter that is unknown in the current version of the binding please feel free to submit an issue to have it added.
+For each request parameter a channel is generated, based on a list of known parameters from https://support.weather.com/s/article/PWS-Upload-Protocol?language=en_US and other observed parameters from various devices.
+If you have a device that submits a parameter that is unknown in the current version of the binding please feel free to submit an issue to have it added.

 Configuration using thing and item files is a laborious and error-prone method, as you have to manually replicate the configuration discovery produces.
 Items must be named as the request parameters in the channel type table and must have the same types.
 Items matching the request parameters submitted by your particular device must needs be discovered before being able to write appropriate item files.
-Both thing and item files must be created manually to achive the same result as automatic discovery.
+Both thing and item files must be created manually to achieve the same result as automatic discovery.

 ## Thing Configuration

-The only configurable value is the station id, which should match the one configured on the weather station.
+The only configurable value is the station id, which should match the one configured on the device.
 If you don't plan on submitting measurements to wunderground.com, it can be any unique non-empty string value, otherwise it must be the actual station ID.

 ## Channels